Will Levis: Personal life

-Levis's father, Mike, played football at Denison University, an NCAA Division III school in Ohio, while his mom, Beth Kelley, was a two-time All-American soccer player at Yale.
-His great-grandfather Alva Kelley was an All-American football player at Cornell University and later a head coach for three college teams.
+Levis' father, Mike, played football at Denison University, an NCAA Division III school in Ohio, while his mother, Beth Kelley, was a two-time All-American soccer player at Yale.
+Levis' great-grandfather, Alva Kelley, was an All-American football player at Cornell University and later a head coach for three college teams.
 Levis graduated from Penn State's Smeal College of Business with a bachelor's degree in finance.

-Levis gained media attention in the build-up to the 2023 Draft for his strange eating and drinking habits, most notably eating unpeeled bananas and drinking coffee with mayonnaise.
+Levis gained media attention in the build-up to the 2023 NFL draft for his strange eating and drinking habits, most notably eating unpeeled bananas and drinking coffee with mayonnaise.
 On August 22, 2023, Levis announced that he had signed a lifetime supply contract of Hellmann's mayonnaise.
-In August 2024, Hellmann's announced it was creating a fragrance inspired by Levis named "Will Levis No. 8, Parfum de Mayonnaise".
+In August 2024, Hellmann's announced that it was creating a fragrance inspired by Levis named "Will Levis No. 8, Parfum de Mayonnaise".

+On May 27, 2026, Levis' mother revealed that her son had paid an "exorbitant" amount of money to have video of him sharing intimate moments with his then-girlfriend removed from the internet.
+According to Beth, Eastern European hackers obtained access to Levis' phone when he was in college.